RRBMc/wander-around-data/README.md

 # wander-around-data
 For all things data related...

-See example dashboard No. 1 @ > https://dashboard-voila-sf-data.herokuapp.com/
+Interactive dashboard presenting geospatial data on police incidents in San Francisco.
+See @ > https://dashboard-voila-sf-data.herokuapp.com/

 App exploring the global view, nation by nation, on the human rights situation in Xinjiang.
 See @ > https://xinjiang-global-stance.herokuapp.com/